brendacs/colludia-gatsby/src/content/posts/review/2020-04-22-terraforming-landscapes-old-mans-journey.markdown

 ## A Walk Down Memory Lane

-Eventually, the storm does clear, and the old man's journey comes to an end—as does our own.
+Eventually, the storm does clear, and the old man's journey comes to an end — as does our own.
 His trip was a true walk down memory lane, filled with as many ups and downs as the hills themselves.
 The ending was tear-jerking yet heartwarming and a fitting close to his trek.

 ![Sunset and sailboat in Old Man's Journey][image5]